Dengelberger/burger/README.md

   ## Contributing

-  Thanks to classmates and instructors for helping me along the way.
+  Thank you to all who have helped develop and de-bug this app, including my instructors at UPenn Bootcamp as well as my classmates.
+As frustrating as the process was at times, I learned a great deal about trouble shooting and resolving issues.

   ## Tests

-  No testing at this time.
+  No testing available at this time, other than to go try it out.

   ## Questions

   Questions or comments about this README.md file?
 Contact me at dengelberger@gmail.com or visit my GitHub at https://github.com/DEngelberger.